Vessalia/NN/README.md

 # NN
-Neural Net closely built off of Dave Miller's implementation url: https://www.millermattson.com/dave/ Also uses code built off of Lazy Foo' Productions' tutorial for rendering using SDL url: https://lazyfoo.net/tutorials/SDL/ rendering code is a bit mangled, but it gets the job done.
+Neural Net closely built off of Dave Miller's implementation url: https://www.millermattson.com/dave/ \n Also uses code built off of Lazy Foo' Productions' tutorial for rendering using SDL url: https://lazyfoo.net/tutorials/SDL/ \n rendering code is a bit mangled, but it gets the job done.

 To run, requires: